Wave Cave

 Bill Williams

 With our local forests still closed, I got the ok to head out on another hiking adventure.
-This time I decided to head to Flagstaff to try some of their Six Pack peaks.
-I left San Diego at 4:30 am, in part of avoid some LA traffic, but since there were afternoon showers and thunderstorms in the forecast, I also needed to be mindful of that.
+This time I decided to head to Flagstaff to try some of their Arizona – Summer Six Pack Peaks.
+I left San Diego at 4:30 am, in part to avoid some LA traffic, but since there were afternoon showers and thunderstorms in the forecast, I also needed to be mindful of that.

 Can some tell where Bill Williams #1-#20 are?